fercho-dev/fercho-dev/README.md

 ## 👋 Hi there

-I'm a frontend developer Jr. and I'm excited about building awesome things.
+I'm a jr. frontend developer and I'm excited about building awesome things.

 The technologies I know are: